ncbi/vadr/documentation/formats.md

 ---
 ## Format of `v-build.pl` output files<a name="build"></a>

 `v-build.pl` creates many output files.
 These files are named `<outdir>.vadr.<suffix>` where `<outdir>` is the second command line argument given to `v-build.pl`.
 The following table lists many of the output files with a brief description and in some cases further references on the file type/format.
 The `.minfo` file format is documented further below.
+Example files were all created with the `v-build.pl -f --group Norovirus --subgroup GI NC_039897 NC_039897` command.

 | file suffix | description | ....example_file....| reference |
 |--------|------------------|---------------------|-----------|